CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Individual-Driving-Styles.md

 #### Driving Speed

 The speed a cim drives at is determined by several factors.
-It can be summarised as: Maximum speed modified by individual driving style.
+It can be summarized as: Maximum speed modified by individual driving style.
 The effect of the individual driving style is dependent on the category of vehicle being driven.